 Growing lemongrass indoors is a cinch.
 Put in a glass of water and watch it grow!
 You can repot into moist soil.
 Harvest as needed.

 When you’re all done with the pineapple, here’s how to plant a pineapple top: Cut off the top leaving no fruit on the plant.
 Look for the roundish root buds.
 Cut leaves to within an inch of the top.
 Stick in a pot with rich soil and lots of moisture.
 Once the roots begin to develop and the top begins to grow reduce watering to once a week – this may take 2-3 months.
 Harvest a fresh pineapple in 2-3 years – yes, YEARS.
+Because of the time requirement needed to grow pineapple, it’s probably a good idea to slot them into your garden layout someplace on the periphery, or elsewhere out of the way.

 Mushrooms are tricky.
 Cut the stem off and place it in pot of compost rich, moist soil.
 They tend to like warm filtered light during the day and cool nights and you will know in just a few days if it takes and will regrow a new head or rots in the pot.
 Just set it on the floor at night in a cool room.
 And boom, that’s how to regrow mushrooms!